Genuine Community Engagement

 A Community Benefits Fund has been established in the form of a Voluntary Planning Agreement with both Yass Valley Council and Hilltops Council.

-The Project will contribute $2,825 per turbine installed to these funds each year for every year of operations.
+The Project will contribute $2,825 per turbine installed to these funds each year for every year of operation.

 The funds will be split between the two councils according to the number of turbines installed within each local government area.
 Community groups will have the opportunity to apply for this funding for community enhancement projects.
 Initiatives will be evaluated based on their relative merits, on their vicinity to the wind farm and on their accordance with council’s Community Plan.